StefanoGaspardone/Participium/TD_strategy.md

 ## Code Quality Checks Within The Sprint Activities

-- In order to maintain code quality, we will be using SonarQube Server's integration with GitHub; adding the analysis process into our pipeline.
-SonarScanners that runs on GitHub Actions will automatically keep an eye on our main and dev branch.
-Analysis will be performed everytime we introduce changes into these branches.
+- In order to maintain code quality, we will be using two approaches:
+  - **SonarQube Cloud Integration with GitHub**: Adding the analysis process into our pipeline.
+SonarScanner that runs on GitHub Actions will automatically keep an eye on our main branch.
+Analysis will be performed every time we introduce changes into the branch.
+  - **SonarQube for IDE**: Real-time code analysis in the IDE.

-- Team members will review SonarQube at every PR and will decide how to act (e.g., fix immediately, create a TD task, or accept the issue with justification).
+- Team members will review SonarQube Cloud at every merge to the main branch and will decide on how to act (e.g., fix immediately, create a TD task, or accept the issue with justification).
+- Team members will check the real-time analysis in the IDE before committing code to be aware of the issues they might introduce and decide on how to act.

 ## Flow of Paying Back Technical Debt